nhchi/Reproducible-Research-1/Week-1/Quiz 1.md

 ####Question 8
 > What does it mean to weave a literate statistical program?

-**Transform the literate program into a human readable document.
-Correct 	1.00** Transform the literate program into a machine readable code file.
+**Transform the literate program into a human readable document. 	** Transform the literate program into a machine readable code file.
 Compress the literate program so that it takes up less space.
 Transform a literate program from R to python.